boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 #  Inter-PE Transfer Plane Mapping Models {#transport-plane-mapping-models}

-   An inter-PE transfer plane refers to a specific forwarding behavior between PEs in order to provide packet delivery that is consistent with the corresponding SLOs.
+   An inter-PE transfer plane (or "transfer plane") refers to a specific forwarding behavior between PEs in order to provide packet delivery that is consistent with the corresponding SLOs.
    A network operator can define multiple inter-PE transfer planes within a single NRP.
-An inter-PE transfer plane may be realized in multiple ways such as (but not limited to):
+A transfer plane may be realized in multiple ways such as (but not limited to):

    * A mesh of RSVP-TE {{?RFC3209}} or SR-TE {{?RFC9256}} tunnels created with specific optimization criteria and constraints.
 For example, mesh "A" might represent tunnels optimized for latency, and mesh "B" might represent tunnels optimized for high capacity.
    * A Flex-Algorithm {{?RFC9350}} with a particular metric-type (e.g., latency), or one that only uses links with particular properties (e.g., MACsec link {{IEEE802.1AE}}), or excludes links that are within a particular geography.

+These protocols can be controlled, e.g., by tuning the protocol list under the "underlay-transport" data node defined in the L3VPN Network Model (L3NM) {{?RFC9182}} and the L2VPN Network Model (L2NM) {{?RFC9291}}.

 Also, inter-PE transfer planes may be realized using separate NRPs.
 However, such an approach is left out of the scope given the current state of the technology (2024).

-   Detailed realization of inter-PE transfer planes is out of the scope of this document.

-   {{figure-23}} depicts an example of a simple network with two transport planes, each using a mesh of TE tunnels with or without Path Computation Element (PCE) {{?RFC5440}}, and with or without bandwidth reservations.
+   {{figure-23}} depicts an example of a simple network with two transfer planes, each using a mesh of TE tunnels with or without Path Computation Element (PCE) {{?RFC5440}}, and with or without bandwidth reservations.
    {{sec-capacity-planning}} discusses in detail different bandwidth